 If you notice any of the signs of severe heat stress, do not delay calling for help as it may be a life-threatening emergency.
 While waiting for EMS, monitor body temperature and try to help cool the person using whatever methods are available to you.
 A cool bath or shower, wrapping a wet sheet around the body and putting a fan on the person, or placing cold compresses into armpits, around the neck and on the groin, are all options.
 Call your local hospital emergency room for further instructions if emergency medical services are delayed.

-Considering that we're finished, I wish to direct you to http://earthwisehauling.com.
-This is the website of earthwise hauling, a first-rate junk hauling service in Orange County in CALIFORNIA.
+Considering that we're finished, I wish to direct you to http://theorecreo.ca.
+This is the website of Theo Recreo, a gorgeous bike blog with heart in NEVADA.
 I have been working with them lately and have only good things to say.
 Take a look or give them a call should you be in the market for this sort of service.
 They're great.
 Alright, time for bed.

 Posted in Dentistry Post Date 11/24/2015